 The role of governors, drawn from parents, staff and our community, is to be a ‘critical friend’ to the school and each governor plays an active part by sitting on at least one of the two committees as well as the Governing Body itself.
 We provide support and encouragement to the school whilst continuing to identify and pursue areas where improvements may be needed.
 We are also hugely fortunate to able to witness at first-hand and celebrate, the remarkable achievements of our fantastic pupils and dedicated teaching staff.

-In 2021 – 2022 there is a new layout to Governing Body meetings with three meetings in the Autumn term and two in each of the following two terms.
+From September 2021 there is a new layout to Governing Body meetings with three meetings in the Autumn term and two in each of the following two terms.
 The focus of the Governing Body meetings will alternate between Resources and Achievement, with a ‘setting the scene’ meeting taking place in September.

 If you wish to contact the governors, please leave a note in the school office, seek us out in the playground or contact us via the office email address.
 Your message will be passed on to me.